nf-core/test-datasets/README.md

 ### TCR test data

-`testdata-tcr` contains the test data needed to run the pipeline for BCRseq data.
+`testdata-tcr` contains the test data needed to run the pipeline for TCRseq data.

 * `metadata.tsv` contains the paths to the TCR test data.
 * `C_primers.fasta` and `linker.fasta` are the primer sequences, and linker sequences for the 5' RACE amplification of the TCR.